StepanUhlir/AC-IB-dynamics365smb-docs/business-central/AC-ProductivityPack/ac-monetization.md

 At any time during the trial period, it is possible to purchase the product with the understanding that the customer will not lose the remainder of the trial period.

-A notification on the Home page with a link to the **Purchase of an AUTOCONT Product** page informs the user that the trial period is about to end.
+A notification on the Home page with a link to the **Purchase of an ARICOMA Product** page informs the user that the trial period is about to end.

-The **Buy** **Product function on the AUTOCONT Product Purchase** page guides the user through the steps:
+The **Buy** **Product function on the ARICOMA Product Purchase** page guides the user through the steps:

 - **Plan selection** - First, you need to choose whether you want to renew your subscription monthly or annually.
 - **Customer Details** – Fill in missing company details required for ordering and billing.